10 reasons to fall in love with Kensington Gardens

 Next to it is a magnificent part of the Gardens, hidden close to the Palace.

-I took these pictures before the Diana memorial was installed (as shown in the pictures below), and I must admit the gardens looked more lush and colourful back then…
+I took these pictures before the Diana memorial was installed, and I must admit the gardens looked more lush and colourful back then…

-From the Round Pond, take the Budges Walk to reach the Italian gardens (check out the link to the map at the end of this post).
-These ornamental water gardens that can be found on the north side of park, near Lancaster Gate, were created in the 1860s.
+From the Round Pond, take the Budges Walk to reach the Italian gardens.
+These ornamental water gardens on the north side of the park, near Lancaster Gate, were created in the 1860s.

 We are incredibly fortunate that the gardens underwent restoration in 2011, returning them to their former splendour.